 Expand your entire trunk area (front and back) with a deep breath in through your nose to a count of four seconds; hold it for four seconds; breath out through your nose, allowing your trunk to contract; hold for four seconds; repeat.

 I taught Jean the following mindfulness practice she uses to create the day as she wishes to experience it, and I’d like you to try it, too.
 Take two 4x4x4 breathes to settle in and gain focus, and then do this:

 - Hold the card with your affirmations in your hands, hands in your lap.

 - Deeply inhale through your nose such that the entire trunk of your body, from lower abdomen to throat, front and back, expands.

 - Count four seconds in, pause for four seconds, four second exhale, pause for four seconds — that’s one set — and repeat.

 - Use the Ujjay breath which is the breath you would use to fog a mirror, but using your nose, not mouth (see below).

 - After two warm-up breaths, glance at the first item of your card, close your eyes, and as you focus on that item (silently repeating and/or visualizing it), do the breath work, one set per item on your card.

-Sit there for as long as you want, but just five minutes is all you need to center yourself, and become mindful of how you intend to experience the day that’s unfolding.
+Sit there for as long as you want, but just five minutes is all you need to center yourself, and become mindful of how you intend to experience the day that’s about to unfold.

-Obviously, you will not maintain this breath work throughout the day, but you will be able to greatly influence your response to stress — not to mention have a much more peaceful experience — if you keep yourself tethered to whatever was your focus during your morning practice, and if you apply the breath in whatever stressful situation threatens to grab you, just as solders do in combat who practice tactical breathing.
+Obviously, you will not maintain this breath work throughout the day, but you will be able to greatly influence your response to stress — not to mention have a much more peaceful experience — if you keep yourself tethered to whatever was your focus during your morning practice.
+Should a stressful situation arise during the day, do the 4x4x4 breath, just as solders do in combat.